Priory School and Sports College: The school

 Priory School and Sports College as of the late 2000s/early 2010s inhabited one central main building and several outer blocks.
 The school had also recently expanded into the neighbouring former Grange Gate Junior School building, where the canteen was based.

 It was proposed for a complete re-build of the school as part of the government's Building Schools for the Future programme, merging with the current Willowgarth High School.
 The construction of the new merged school is complete, with the merge into the new Shafton ALC premises achieved for January 2012.
 During September to December 2011, both halves of the new Shafton ALC were operating on their former school sites.

 Sports facilities on site included a sports hall, gymnasium, fitness suite, boxing ring, climbing walls, outdoor tennis courts, Astroturf and various sports fields.
 The school has library and over 50 classrooms, with specialist laboratories and workshops, as well as areas for pupils to go after school.

-Partnership

-Priory had links with Rock High School in Uganda, Africa, and staff from each of the schools visited its counterpart.

-Priory Pop Factor/Priory Pop Stars

-The school held an annual bootcamp style singing and dancing workshop, managed by Voicebox Studios.
-Rehearsals took place during a week of half term and a final performance was presented on a later date, featuring all the acts individually, as well as group songs and dances.
-Notable mentors include members from the locally established girl bands Sweet Rebellion and The Poppi Chix.